-Steeping herbal tea is like unlocking a world of flavors and aromas, allowing the essence of the herbs to infuse into hot water.
+Brewing herbal tea is akin to discovering a plethora of flavors and scents, enabling the herbs’ essence to blend into steaming water.

 It’s a delicate dance between time, temperature, and technique.
 Just as a skilled conductor brings out the best in an orchestra, the art of steeping herbal tea requires finesse and precision.